Generic name: lamivudine (la MIV ue deen)

 What other drugs will affect Epivir HBV?

 Other drugs can affect Epivir HBV, and some drugs should not be used at the same time.
-Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.
+Tell your doctor about all your current medicines and any medicine you start or stop using.
 This includes prescription and over-the-counter medicines, vitamins, and herbal products.
 Not all possible interactions are listed here.